kubernetes/website/content/en/docs/concepts/policy/resource-quotas.md

 The same syntax can be used for custom resources.
 For example, to create a quota on a `widgets` custom resource in the `example.com` API group, use `count/widgets.example.com`.

-When using `count/*` resource quota, an object is charged against the quota if it exists in server storage.
+When using `count/*` resource quota for certain resources type, an object is charged against the quota if it exists in server storage.
 These types of quotas are useful to protect against exhaustion of storage resources.
 For example, you may want to limit the number of Secrets in a server given their large size.
 Too many Secrets in a cluster can actually prevent servers and controllers from starting.
 You can set a quota for Jobs to protect against